Abiy Ahmed: Military and intelligence career

+INSA

-In 2006, Abiy was one of the co-founders of the Ethiopian Information Network Security Agency (INSA), where he worked in different positions.
+In 2006, Abiy was one of the co-founders of the Information Network Security Agency (INSA), where he worked in different positions.
+The Ethiopian government established INSA with support from the United States, modeling it after the American's National Security Agency (NSA).
+Initially the agency was tasked with intercepting and analyzing intelligence, particularly from neighboring Somalia at the time of the US backed 2006 invasion, but the agency gradually expanded its role into domestic surveillance.
+Through INSA, Abiy Ahmed ascended through the ranks of government and became influential politically.
 For two years, he was acting director of INSA due to the director's leave of absence.
 In this capacity, he was board member of several government agencies working on information and communications, like Ethio telecom and Ethiopian Television.
-He attained the rank of Lieutenant colonel before deciding in 2010 to leave the military and his post as deputy director of INSA (Information Network Security Agency) to become a politician.
+He attained the rank of Lieutenant colonel before deciding in 2010 to leave the military and his post as deputy director of INSA to become a politician.

 Political career

 Member of Parliament

 Abiy started his political career as a member of the Oromo Democratic Party (ODP).
 The ODP has been the ruling party in Oromia Region since 1991 and also one of four coalition parties of the ruling coalition in Ethiopia, the Ethiopian People's Revolutionary Democratic Front (EPRDF).
 He became a member of the central committee of ODP and congress member of the executive committee of the EPRDF in quick succession.
 In the 2010 national election, Abiy represented the district of Agaro and became an elected member of the House of Peoples' Representatives, the lower chamber of the Ethiopian Federal Parliamentary Assembly.
 Before and during his time of parliamentary service, there were several religious clashes among Muslims and Christians in Jimma Zone.
 Some of these confrontations turned violent and resulted in the loss of life and property.
 Abiy, as an elected member of parliament took a proactive role in working with several religious institutions and elders to bring about reconciliation in the zone.
 He helped set up a forum entitled "Religious Forum for Peace", an outcome of the need to devise a sustainable resolution mechanism to restore peaceful Muslim-Christian community interaction in the region.

 In 2014, during his time in parliament, Abiy became the director-general of a new and in 2011 founded Government Research Institute called Science and Technology Information Center (STIC).
 The following year, Abiy became an executive member of ODP.
 The same year he was elected to the House of Peoples' Representatives for a second term, this time for his home woreda of Gomma.